satishnalagorla/idct-/README.md

 A delayed rnw signal ensures proper synchronization of data output selection.
 The ram_rc_ram1 module manages 8x64-bit memory, updating values based on byte-wise control and clock synchronization.

+DUAL_PORT_ROM Module

+The given Verilog module implements a dual-port ROM with two independent read addresses (addr1 and addr2), allowing simultaneous access to stored data.
+The ROM stores an 8-location, 64-bit wide dataset representing values from matrix C and its transpose (C^T).
+The module uses pipeline registers to ensure stable data output (dout1 and dout2) synchronized with the clock signal.
+The data retrieval is handled through combinational logic using case statements, selecting the appropriate stored value based on input addresses.
+Two pipeline stages (dout1_reg1, dout2_reg1) help in reducing timing delays and ensuring stable outputs.

 MULTIPLIER_8_8 Module

 This is an 8x8 signed multiplier implemented in Verilog using a pipelined approach.
 The inputs are two 8-bit signed numbers (n1 and n2), and the output is a 16-bit signed result.
 The design utilizes partial product generation, addition, and multi-stage registers for pipelining.
 The sign of the result is determined using XOR of input sign bits, and two’s complement is applied when needed.
 The input c is transposed from a dual-port ROM, which allows efficient retrieval and processing of values

+ADDER12S Module
+The given Verilog module implements a 12-bit adder with pipelined multi-stage addition for summing eight input values (n0 to n7).
+It performs hierarchical addition in three stages, first summing least significant bits (LSB) and then most significant bits (MSB) with carry propagation.
+Pipeline registers store intermediate results to improve timing performance across clock cycles.
+The final sum (sum[14:0]) is computed by combining the accumulated MSB and LSB results.

+IDCTREG Module
+The sum is tempororily stored in this module

+MULTIPLIER_11_8S Module
+This is second stage multiplication here inputs  c matrix from  dual_port_rom and previous sum output multiplication takes place

+ADDER14s Module
+The adder14s module is a 14-bit pipelined adder that sums eight 14-bit signed numbers using a multi-stage addition approach.
+It processes the least significant bits (LSB) and most significant bits (MSB) separately while using pipeline registers to optimize timing and performance.
+The addition is performed in three hierarchical stages, progressively summing the partial results while preserving carry bits.
+Clocked pipeline registers store intermediate sums to maintain synchronization and avoid timing bottlenecks.
+Finally, the results are concatenated to produce a but we taking  8-bit signed sum output

+Controller Moule
+The IDCT controller manages the timing and control signals for inverse discrete cosine transform processing.
+It utilizes multiple counters (cnt1_reg, cnt2_reg, cnt3_reg, addr) to synchronize data flow, enabling and disabling operations at specific stages.
+The module controls read/write (rnw), ensures valid IDCT output (idct_valid), and manages the processing sequence based on start and hold signals.
+It toggles states efficiently to process IDCT blocks while maintaining proper synchronization